Specialist residential school non-teaching staff

 You can carry forward up to 5 days of your annual leave to the next year, but not your recreation day.
 You can use up to half of your next year’s allocation in advance.

-Clause 5.6 - Annual Leave for Rostered Employees
+Clause 5.6: Annual Leave for Rostered Employees

 Sick leave

 Your sick leave allocation is 10 days each year.
-You can use this to care for a sick family member (this is called sickness at home leave).
+You can use this to care for a sick family member (this is called 'sickness at home' leave).
 You may be able to use some of your next year’s sick leave in advance if you need to.
-These entitlements are set out in clauses 5.9 and 5.10 of the collective agreement
+These entitlements are set out in clauses 5.9 and 5.10 of the collective agreement.

 Disregarded sick leave

-You are eligible to apply for disregarded sick leave, which means your sick leave can be credited back to you in specific circumstances following your return to work This entitlement is set out in clause 5.17 of the collective agreement.
+You are eligible to apply for disregarded sick leave, which means your sick leave can be credited back to you in specific circumstances following your return to work.

-Clause 5.17 - Disregarded Sick Leave
+Clause 5.17: Disregarded Sick Leave

 Other leave

-You're entitled to bereavement/tangihanga leave, as set out in clause 5.12 of the collective agreement.
+You are entitled to bereavement/tangihanga leave, as set out in clause 5.12 of the collective agreement.

-Clause 5.12 - Bereavement / Tangihanga Leave
+Clause 5.12: Bereavement /Tangihanga Leave

 You may be able to get special leave, with or without pay as set out in clause 5.8.
 You can apply for special leave for things like: